 Using the right treatment shampoo is essential for people experiencing hair loss.
-What are the ingredients to look for in hair loss and volumizing shampoos?
+The optimal shampoo for people with hair loss should improve scalp health and help promote new healthier hair regrowth.

 What is DHT?